google/zetasql/docs/date_functions.md

 1. Constructs a DATE from INT64 values representing the year, month, and day.
 2. Extracts the DATE from a TIMESTAMP expression.
-It supports an optional parameter to [specify a timezone][date-functions-link-to-timezone-definitions].
-If no timezone is specified, the default timezone, which is implementation defined, is used.
+It supports an optional parameter to [specify a time zone][date-functions-link-to-timezone-definitions].
+If no time zone is specified, the default time zone, which is implementation defined, is used.
 3. Extracts the DATE from a DATETIME expression.

 **Return Data Type**